Et moi, et moi, et moi: Cover versions

 The British band Mungo Jerry reached number 3 in the UK singles chart in 1973 with an English-language reinterpretation of "Et moi, et moi, et moi" titled "Alright, Alright, Alright".
 This version is credited to Lanzmann, Dutronc and Joe Strange.
 It features on Mungo Jerry's 1974 album Long Legged Woman Dressed In Black.

 The original version of the song was covered in 1988 by the Spanish synth-pop artist Captain B Hardt.
 A recording of the song also appears on the 1989 compilation I Can't Come by punk band the Snivelling Shits.
 Yo La Tengo bassist James McNew, under his solo moniker Dump, released a cover of the song on his 1997 album A Plea for Tenderness.
 In 2002, Bruno Blum included a parody of the song, titled "Et moi, et moi etc", on his album Think Différent (sic).
 In July 2013, the French singer-songwriter -M- performed a version of "Et moi, et moi, et moi" for the website of Le Figaro.

 Israeli singer-songwriter Ariel Zilber recorded a Hebrew version of the song, entitled Milyard Sinim ("One Billion Chinese") in 1988.
 Translated by Yehonatan Gefen, the Hebrew text is a fairly accurate reflection of the French, and the chorus is exact.
 Loosely retranslated into English: "One billion Chinese are alive / And me, who am I, what am I? / With my private life / And my tooth that's been loose for four days / I think about it and then I forget / Because that's how life is" ("J'y pense et puis j'oublie / C'est la vie c'est la vie").

+Industrial rock band KMFDM included a cover version of "Et moi, et moi, et moi," entitled "Mini Mini Mini," on their 2005 album Hau Ruck.